Skip to content

 Think of customer retention as the ultimate measurement of success for any business (and onboarding process).

 Analyze which customers have returned and which have churned or cancelled their service.
-The data you uncover will make it easier to determine the success of your onboarding.
+The data you uncover will help you determine the success of your onboarding.

 One negative experience can cause a customer to drop off.
 That’s why it’s critical to understand the customer’s journey from the start of the relationship.